 As parents, we all want to provide our kids with the best environment for developmentally appropriate learning and growth.
-There are so many “learning toys” on the market these days, but most of them involve screens, lights, sounds, or a combination of all of these.
-As fun as these flashy toys may seem, they are not healthy for a child’s development.
-It turns out, the simplest of toys are the best toys for our kids.
-One learning method, the Montessori method, has focused much of its educational approach around these beautifully simple toys.
+There are so many “learning toys” on the market these days, but most involve screens, lights, sounds, or a combination of all these.
+As fun as these flashy toys may seem, they are not healthy for a child’s development.1 It turns out that the simplest of toys are the best toys for our kids.
+One learning method, the Montessori method, has focused much of its educational approach on these beautifully simple toys.

 Montessori is an educational approach developed by an Italian physician, Maria Montessori.
 It has been rising in popularity for over 100 years.
 This educational approach focuses on independence, hands-on learning, and a thoughtfully prepared environment that allows children to grow and learn in all the main developmental areas: practical life, sensorial materials, language, and math.